-How Does the SNAP Administrative Burden Vary Across the States?xvii
+How Does the SNAP Administrative Burden Vary Across the States?xviii

 Individual states have flexibility to alter the SNAP federal eligibility guidelines and to administer the program in different ways, contributing to variation in SNAP participation rates across states.
 For example, states can adjust the costs associated with establishing and maintaining eligibility by setting the interval of time required between recertifications of program eligibility and by deciding what types of income changes participants must report and how frequently.
-As of September 9, 2022, 30 states assign a 12-month recertification interval to all households with children, 50 states allow simplified reporting for all households with children, and 48 states provide online applications.
+As of October 1, 2023, 16 states assign a 12-month recertification interval to all households with children, 32 states allow simplified reporting for all households with children, and 38 states provide online case management.
 See Table 3 for additional details by state.

-A recent report from the USDA assigned a policy index score to each state to reflect how accommodative states are in their SNAP administration.
-Those states with the lowest overall burden were given the highest scores out of 10 possible points.
+A recent report from the USDA assigned a policy index score to each state to reflect how accommodative states are in their SNAP administration.23 Those states with the lowest overall burden were given the highest scores out of 10 possible points.
 The average score across states was 9.2, with scores ranging from 8.2 to 9.6, indicating overall that states have adopted many accommodative policies to reduce the administrative burden for potential SNAP participants.
 However, income reporting and recertification requirements still vary substantially across states.
+States also offer different tools on their websites to help potential applicants understand the program and their eligibility status.18